Exhibitions

 When Greek P 6 was carefully removed from its glass frame, a salt deposit, on the inner surface of the glass was evident, which had been partially obscuring the view of the fragment and text.

-Salt deposit visible where the document was mounted
+Salt deposit visible where the document was mounted, lighter grey against a darker grey background.

 Salt deposit visible where the document was originally mounted